 The website of Thomas Albohm contains information that enables a quick electronic contact to my business, as well as direct communication with me, which also includes a general address of the so-called electronic mail (e-mail address).
 If a data subject contacts the controller by e-mail or via a contact form, the personal data transmitted by the data subject are automatically stored.
 Such personal data transmitted on a voluntary basis by a data subject to the data controller are stored for the purpose of processing or contacting the data subject.
 There is no transfer of this personal data to third parties.

 The data controller shall process and store the personal data of the data subject only for the period necessary to achieve the purpose of storage, or as far as this is granted by the European legislator or other legislators in laws or regulations to which the controller is subject to.

 If the storage purpose is not applicable, or if a storage period prescribed by the European legislator or another competent legislator expires, the personal data are routinely blocked or erased in accordance with legal requirements.

 Right of confirmation

 Each data subject shall have the right granted by the European legislator to obtain from the controller the confirmation as to whether or not personal data concerning him or her are being processed.
-If a data subject wishes to avail himself of this right of confirmation, he or she may, at any time, contact my Data Protection Officer or another employee of the controller.
+If a data subject wishes to avail himself of this right of confirmation, he or she may, at any time, contact me.

 Right of access